 Try breaking up the text to make for a quick, easy read.
 If you were scrolling through Facebook and saw a post with one enormous paragraph, would you stop and take the time to read it?
 Most likely not.
 It’s easy to lose your spot [and your interest] when coming across this type of content.

 4. Keep Up With the Trends

-Pieces of content that are based around trending topics are way more likely to be discovered than content that is not.
+Pieces of content that are based on trending topics are way more likely to be discovered than content that is not.
 Take the “yanny” vs. “laurel” controversy for example.
-All day, the internet heavily debated over who heard what and Burger King decided to join in on the fun.
+All day, the internet heavily debated over who heard what, and Burger King decided to join in on the fun.
 This was the perfect way to join in on the conversation while promoting their product.